Conophytum turrigerum (N.E.Br.) N.E.Br.

 Mesembryanthemum turrigerum, Derenbergia turrigera

-Conophytum turrigerum is an attractive succulent plant, stemless or with short stems with time.
-Paired leaves are up to 3 inches (7.5 cm) tall and up to 1.2 inches (3 cm) wide.
-Flowers are pink, up and to 1.2 inches (3 cm) in diameter.
-The flowers are autumnal (rarely in summer) and diurnal.
+Conophytum turrigerum is an attractive, stemless succulent with paired leaves are up to 3 inches (7.5 cm) tall and up to 1.2 inches (3 cm) wide.
+The diurnal flowers are pink to purple, up and to 1.2 inches (3 cm) in diameter and appear in fall (rarely in summer).

 How to Grow and Care